Measurement of $CP$ asymmetry in $B_s^0 \to D_s^{\mp} K^{\pm}$ decays

 The tagging information is included in the PDF used in the decay-time fit, for which the tagging decision assigns candidates to the corresponding decay rate described by Eqs.~\ref{eq:decay_rates_1}~and~\ref{eq:decay_rates_2}.
 The mistag probability causes a reduction of the oscillation amplitude by a dilution factor $D=(1-2\omega)$.
 In the fit, the calibration is performed by constraining the function of the predicted mistag described by Eqs.~\ref{eq:mistag-1}~and~\ref{eq:mistag-2}.
-Only two taggers are constrained in the fit: the SS kaon tagger and the OS combination, where the individual tag decisions and mistag estimates of all OS taggers are combined into a single decision and mistag estimate.

 The tagging efficiency of the full sample is $\varepsilon=(80.30\pm0.07)\%$ with an average mistag fraction of $\omega=(36.21\pm0.02\pm0.17)\%$, where the first uncertainty is due to the finite size of the calibration sample and the second is due to the uncertainty of the calibration parameters.
 This results in a tagging power of $(6.10\pm0.02\pm0.15)\%$, which indicates the remaining statistical power of the flavour-tagged sample, relative to a perfectly tagged sample.
 For comparison, the tagging power achieved in Run~1 was $(5.80\pm0.25)\%$~\cite{LHCb-PAPER-2017-047}.